 Industrial

 b.
-The commercial equipment segment is expected to expand at the fastest CAGR of 6.1% from 2022 to 2030 in the U.S. HVAC systems market, owing to the development of new energy-efficient HVAC systems and technological advancements.
+The commercial equipment segment is expected to expand at the fastest CAGR from 2025 to 2033 in the U.S. Increasing demand for energy-efficiency equipment coupled with the growing real estate market is projected to fuel the market.

 b.
-Midwest accounted for a significant market revenue share of 22.4% in 2022.
-The growing population is expected to drive the demand for commercial, industrial, and residential projects in the Midwest region, thereby driving the demand for HVAC systems in the Midwest region.
+West region dominated the market in 2024 by accounting for a significant revenue share of the market.
+The growing population is expected to drive the demand for commercial, industrial, and residential projects in the western region projected to drive the demand for HVAC systems over the forecast period.

 NEED A CUSTOM REPORT?